gitmylo/audio-webui/readme.md

 | --listen           | [None]                                 | -l         | -l                    | Listen a server, allowing other devices within your local network to access the server. (or outside if port forwarded) |
 | --port             | port (int)                             | [None]     | --port 12345          | Set a custom port to listen on, by default a port is picked automatically                                              |
 | --wav-type         | type any of: [none, gradio, showwaves] | [None]     | --wav-type showwaves  | Change the visualizers for creating a video from audio.
 Use "none" to disable previews.                                |
+and more, read [args.py](https://github.com/gitmylo/audio-webui/blob/master/webui/args.py) or run with `--help` for info about ALL the available args.

 ## ✨ Current goals and features ✨
 moved to [wiki](https://github.com/gitmylo/audio-webui/wiki/Features)